 As part of the process of preparing our consolidated financial statements, we are required to estimate our accrued research and development expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual costs.
-The majority of our service providers require advance payments; however, some invoice us in arrears for services performed, on a pre-determined schedule or when contractual milestones are met.
-We make estimates of our accrued expenses as of each balance sheet date in the consolidated financial statements based on facts and circumstances known to us at that time.
+The majority of our service providers require advance payments; however, some invoice us in arrears for services performed, on a pre-determined schedule or when consolidated financial statements based on facts and circumstances known to us at that time.
 We periodically confirm the accuracy of the estimates with the service providers and makes adjustments if necessary.
 Examples of estimated accrued research and development expenses include fees paid to: